Welcome to the Burghausen City Museum!

 The Burghausen City Museum takes you on an exciting journey through time spread over four levels.
 All main exhibition texts are available in both English and German.

 If you love art, you will find beautiful works from past and present in Burghausen, City of Arts: from magnificent Baroque paintings and sculptures to romantic and modern pieces.
-The exhibition presents numerous artworks of Burghausen’s notable painter Johann Nepomuk della Croce (1736–1819).
+The exhibition includes numerous artworks of Burghausen’s notable painter Johann Nepomuk della Croce (1736–1819).
 Since the 19th century, new and independent artistic personalities revitalised Burghausen’s art scene with fresh impulses.

 Fascinating Urban History is the focus of the second floor.
 In the Middle Ages, Burghausen flourished as a residence, stronghold and trade centre.
 A large section is dedicated to the everyday life of Burghausen’s citizens in the early modern period.
 With the founding of Wacker Chemie in 1916, Burghausen entered the industrial age.
 Life under National Socialism is vividly illustrated using a walkable city map.
 An in-house cinema portrays the final decades of the 20th century.